geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-27/meeting-transcript.md

 And I think there's still quite a bit of cleanup left to do.
 Just random stuff left around from old Gradient that could just go.
 So yeah, I'm very happy with them.
-And it seems like the UOP project that we started in October is finally coming to a close and it works.
+And it seems like the UOp project that we started in October is finally coming to a close and it works.

 **Chenyu** [[00:02:26](https://www.youtube.com/watch?v=IEel2egz8pc&t=146)]
 Cool.